oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/6-labs-publish/6-labs-publish.md

 Your committed content is now visible to the public on the upstream/main or production repository: [oracle-livelabs/partner-solutions](https://github.com/oracle-livelabs/partner-solutions).

 > **Note:** If there are any concerns or issues while syncing your GitHub environment, check out the steps to resolve the issues in the GitHub FAQ lab on the left menu.

 ## Task 2: Request Publishing

 1. The LiveLabs Council team will review the workshop content and verify the QA within next 2-3 business days.
 The council will reach out to you via email if there are more changes needed and update the status to either **In Development** or **Self QA**.
 Otherwise, the council will move the workshop into **Completed** status.

-2. After moving the workshop to completed status, the LiveLabs council team will submit a new workshop publish request in the LiveLabs system with all the required details you confirmed in the Task 8.
+2. After moving the workshop to completed status, the LiveLabs council team will submit a new workshop publish request in the LiveLabs system with all the required details you confirmed in the Lab 5 Task 3.

 3. It takes 1-2 business days for the new workshop publish request to be approved and for the workshop to be accessible in production for the public.
 The Oracle LiveLabs council team will notify you with the workshop URL.